rallyhealth/conftest-policy-packs/CONTRIBUTING.md

 All policies should have a unique `package` name describing their purpose, e.g. `package docker_pull_from_registry`.

 All policy packages must have a `policyID` variable.
-This variable is interpolated into the policy message given to developers, but is also used by Konstraint to attach the ID to the policy title in the auto-generated documentation.
+This variable is interpolated into the policy message given to developers but is also used by Konstraint to attach the ID to the policy title in the auto-generated documentation.
 See the [Policy ID](#policy-id) section below for guidance on selecting or creating a `policyID`.